Ben O'Loughlin

-Ben O'Loughlin is Professor of International Relations at Royal Holloway, University of London.
-He is Director of the New Political Communication Unit, which was launched in 2007.
+Ben O'Loughlin is professor of international relations at Royal Holloway, University of London.
+He is director of the New Political Communication Unit, which was launched in 2007.
 Before joining Royal Holloway in September 2006 he was a researcher on the ESRC New Security Challenges Programme.
 He completed a DPhil in Politics at New College, Oxford in 2005 under the supervision of the political theorist Elizabeth Frazer and journalist Godfrey Hodgson.

-In 2019, O'Loughlin is Thinker in Residence at the Royal Flemish Academy of Belgium for Science and the Arts, on the topic of Democracy and Disinformation.
-In October 2019, O'Loughlin will publish a report on Democracy and Disinformation with co-author Anja Bechmann.
+In 2019, O'Loughlin became Thinker in Residence at the Royal Flemish Academy of Belgium for Science and the Arts, on the topic of Democracy and Disinformation.
+In 2019, O'Loughlin published a report on Democracy and Disinformation with co-author Anja Bechmann.

+Research and expertise

 O'Loughlin's expertise is in the field of international political communication.
 He was Specialist Advisor to the House of Lords Select Committee on Soft Power which published the report Power and Persuasion in the Modern World.
 The report drew extensively on O'Loughlin's work on strategic narrative.

 The concept 'strategic narrative' has been developed by O'Loughlin with colleagues Alister Miskimmon at Royal Holloway, Andreas Antoniades (Sussex) and Laura Roselle at Elon University.
 Strategic narratives refer to how political agents tell stories about international affairs in order to influence the behaviour of states and non-state actors.
 O'Loughlin and colleagues' book on strategic narratives, Strategic Narratives: Communication Power and the New World Order, was published by Routledge in New York in November 2013, and won Best Book Award for International Communication at the 2016 International Studies Association convention.
 Together with Miskimmon and Roselle, in 2017, O'Loughlin published an edited volume of strategic narrative studies Forging the World: Strategic Narratives and International Relations with University of Michigan Press.
 From 2015 to 2018 he was funded by the Jean Monnet and the British Council to research the impact of culture and narratives on conflicts in Ukraine, Egypt and Israel-Palestine.
 This led to further Jean Monnet funding in 2019–20 to explore young people's political narratives in Ukraine and the Baltic states.

 Through a number of projects, books and articles he has explored how politics and security are changing in the new media ecology.
 This work is drawn together in the book War and Media: The Emergence of Diffused War (Cambridge: Polity, 2010), co-authored with Andrew Hoskins.
 He has published articles in Political Studies, Review of International Studies, International Affairs, Journal of Common Market Studies, New Media & Society, International Journal of Press/Politics, Journalism, Journal of Communication, Journal of Computer-Mediated Communication and many other peer-reviewed scientific journals.

 He has carried out projects on media and radicalisation for the Economic and Social Research Council and the Centre for the Protection of National Infrastructure.
 This led to the book Radicalisation and Media: Terrorism and Connectivity in the New Media Ecology (London: Routledge, 2011) co-authored with Akil N. Awan and Andrew Hoskins.